 No Nickels and Dimes

-We called this article seven painless ways to save real money because we don’t think it’s worthwhile to do things like clip coupons to save .25 on toilet paper.
+You can call this article Dirty Ways to Make Money or Funny Ways to Save Money because we don’t think it’s worthwhile to do things like clip coupons to save .25 on toilet paper.
 Whoopee, a quarter!
 That’s not going to change your life.
 We want to give you ways to save so much money that it will impact your life.
 Ready?
 Here we go.

 - Track Spending